How can I encourage all of my students to participate in active learning?

 (2) Rather than covering EVERYTHING in the “teach” portion, you can now teach in the gaps of students’ knowledge.
 When students worked in pairs in the previous “test,” some of the teaching already happened.
 All you need to cover at this point is what’s still unclear.
-Sometimes, you can have a student who got the right answer show the class how they did it while pausing to point out any relevant steps.
+Sometimes, you can have a student who got the right answer show the class how they did it while pausing to emphasize relevant steps.

 (3) Test students again.
 Did they get it this time?
 Can the group who struggled in the first “test” teach the group who got it while they give feedback?